 - Improve your window quality (i.e. triple-glazed windows)

 If you already have a home and you are looking to make a small change, consider LED lighting.
 This is an affordable option that can easily be altered for your home.
 Adding an HRV unit may also be possible for minimal cost and a possible return of investment within 3 years.

 Why Consider Building a High-Performance Home?

 Fortunately, at Made to Last, we already build high-performance homes as our standard.
 Our custom homes offer heat pumps, increased insulation, and airtightness as part of our base pricing, and we always recommend adding an HRV.
-Our homes without upgraded windows and HRVs already test between Step 2-3 on the BC Step Code.
+Our homes without upgraded windows and HRVs already test more than 20% more efficient than standard homes.

 High-performance homes offer: